Simon2680/Simon2680/README.md

   <img src="https://img.shields.io/badge/VSCode-blue?style=for-the-badge&logo=visual-studio-code&logoColor=white" />
 </p>

----

 ## 💡 Fun Fact
 I believe every problem has a solution — the real art is finding it without saying “yes” or “no.” 😉

----

-## 🙌 Thanks for Visiting!
-Feel free to explore my repositories — more exciting projects are on the way!